 You can also read about how to motivate users in our case study with bunq.

-Given the increasing competition in the banking sector, specialization is becoming increasingly important.
-If we want to understand the value of publicly traded banks and fintechs, we need to focus not only on geography and customer segmentation but also on specialization.
-According to the data, "P/B" and return on equity are high for specialized players and fintech that focus on products such as deposits, payments, and consumer finance.
+Given the increasing competition in the banking sector, specialisation is becoming increasingly important.
+If we want to understand the value of publicly traded banks and fintechs, we need to focus not only on geography and customer segmentation but also on specialisation.
+According to the data, "P/B" and return on equity are high for specialised players and fintech that focus on products such as deposits, payments, and consumer finance.

 Traditional banks face challenges and insufficient return on equity, while fintechs and specialist players with innovative products can generate profits.
 Differences are evident across geographies, with banks in Asia and the Middle East currently the best-valued, while European banks face increased pressure from a potential recession.

-By leveraging data enrichment, we can improve payments and other products to improve the overall value of the bank.
-Specialization is therefore becoming a necessity in the banking sector and a key factor for success in the market.
+By leveraging enhanced data, we can improve payments and other products to improve the overall value of the bank.
+Specialisation is therefore becoming a necessity in the banking sector and a key factor for success in the market.

 The strategies mentioned above can help banks increase customer activity on the app and improve the user experience with banking services.
 In today's digital age, it is crucial for banks to be innovative and offer modern solutions that meet customer needs and expectations.
 Investing in mobile app development and creating an environment that actively engages customers can be beneficial for a bank both financially and in terms of acquiring new customers and retaining existing ones.